yournextstore/new.store/docs/new-store-prd.md

 - **API Call:**
   - Send JSON to YourNextStore's API and process the response.

+#### 4.2.2 Hero Section Image Selection Strategy

+- **Goal:** To dynamically select hero images from the static library whose visual composition complements the chosen text/content layout (`boxAlignment`) specified in the `HeroSection` data.
+This aims to improve text legibility by placing text over relatively empty areas of the background image.
+- **Mechanism:**
+  - **AI Role:** The AI agent generates the `HeroSection` JSON, setting the `data.boxAlignment` field (initially restricted to `"left"` or `"right"` for the PoC based on theme or defaults) and generating a standard semantic placeholder URL (`https://yns.img?description=...`) for `data.image.src`.
+The AI prompt will be updated to remove the previous exclusion of `HeroSection` images from this placeholder mechanism and to guide the selection of `boxAlignment`.
+  - **Backend Role:** The backend API route intercepts the JSON.
+When processing a `HeroSection`, it parses the semantic `description` from the `image.src` placeholder URL and reads the required `boxAlignment` value directly from the `HeroSection.data`.
+  - **Selection Process:** The backend performs a vector similarity search using the extracted `description` against the descriptions of images in the static library.
+It then filters or prioritizes the semantically relevant matches based on the required `boxAlignment`.
+This layout matching relies on a filename convention for the hero images stored in the library:
+    - Images suitable for `boxAlignment: "left"` should have filenames ending in `-left.jpg` (or similar extension).
+    - Images suitable for `boxAlignment: "right"` should have filenames ending in `-right.jpg` (or similar extension).
+    - The backend logic will check the filename of candidate images after the semantic search.
+  - **Fallback:** If no image satisfies both the semantic and layout requirements (e.g., no `*-left.jpg` matches the description well enough), the backend should implement a fallback, such as selecting the best semantic match regardless of filename convention or using a predefined default hero image.
+- **Image Library Requirements:**
+  - Hero images added to the library must follow the filename convention (`*-left.jpg`, `*-right.jpg`) to indicate their intended layout suitability.
+- **Alternatives Considered:** An alternative was adding an `&align=` parameter to the placeholder URL itself.
+Using the existing `boxAlignment` field in the JSON was preferred to avoid redundancy and keep the URL format consistent with product images.
+- **PoC Scope:** The initial implementation focuses on `"left"` and `"right"` alignments using a limited set of foundational hero images (e.g., the Quark examples).
+Support for `"center"` alignment and a broader semantic range of hero images are deferred post-PoC.
+Filename convention is used for simplicity; a more robust metadata system could be adopted later.

 ### 4.3 Assets
 - **Predefined Themes:**
   - 3-5 themes (e.g., minimalist, vibrant, classic) with OKLCH color palettes.